laxeye/BioKotlin/README.md

 * TetraStats <File> - output tetranucleotide composition for each contig for Fasta file.
 * AlignmentStats <File> - output statistics for Fasta alignment.
 * AlignmentClearGaps <File> <0-100> - treshold gap share to remove column from alignment.
 Integer value, columns containng less than this value still in the alignment.
-* FastaToSeqPhylip <File> - convert Fasta alignment to strict sequental Phylip (it may produce duplicated IDs).
+* FastaToSeqPhylip <File> [nostrict] - convert Fasta alignment sequental Phylip format.
+It may produce duplicated IDs in strict mode.
+Some software can use only strict Phylip format (like PHYLIP programs), while other (e.g. FastME) may use "non-strict" alignments.
 * FastqPairing <Forward> <Reverse> - check files for orphaned reads and write sorted.
 * FilterShortSeqsFasta <File> <minimum length> - filter out short sequences FASTA.
 * FilterShortSeqsFastq <File> <minimum length> - filter out short sequences FASTQ.